jfrNebus/Safe_box/readme.md

 > [!IMPORTANT]
 > Este proyecto se encuentra actualmente en su versión 2.
 Se han corregido algunas partes del código y se ha rediseñado la placa por completo.
 No obstante, siempre hay lugar para mejorar siguiendo unas buenas prácticas de forma efectiva.
 >
 > This is the version 2 of this proyect.
 The code has been reviewed and some parts have been fixed.
 Aditionally, the board has been fully redesigned.
-However, it could still be improved by following some best practices.
+However, it could still be improved by following the best practices guidelines.